Nightmare on the Wall (Street)

 The other source of light-keeping-on revenue around here are the affiliate partners.
 These are companies and products I do choose.
 You can tell which ones, because I write a full post about them describing why I endorse them.
 But this is tough.
 There is very little out there I think enough of to recommend to you.

-So far, I’ve only found four: Betterment, Republic Wireless, YNAB, and my most recent Personal Capital.
+So far, I’ve only found three: Betterment, Talent Stacker, and my most recent Empower.
 If you click on the links in those posts, and then chose to buy from or do business with those companies, the blog earns a commission.

 Oh, and if you are wondering why I don’t have an affiliate relationship with Vanguard, it is simply because they don’t have them.
 Maybe someday…